miguno/helloc/README.md

 # helloc [![CI workflow status](https://github.com/miguno/helloc/actions/workflows/ci.yml/badge.svg)](https://github.com/miguno/helloc/actions/workflows/ci.yml)

-My template project writing in the C programming language in 2023.
+My template project for writing in the C programming language in 2023.

 As a C beginner, it took me longer than expected to come up with a base project, after having enjoyed the modern toolchains of languages like Golang and Rust.